Rocket Lab takes giant step toward first US launch

 The STP-27RM (Space Test Program 27 Rocket Lab Monolith) mission will launch a single micro-sat from the Air Force Research Laboratory's Monolith program, which is designed to determine the ability of small satellites to support large aperture payloads to monitor space weather.

-The mission is being coordinated by the US Space Force's Space and Missile Systems Center and is scheduled to launch no earlier than the third quarter of 2020.
+The mission is being co-ordinated by the US Space Force's Space and Missile Systems Center and is scheduled to launch no earlier than the third quarter of 2020.

-Virginia is in lockdown, but Rocket Lab staff can still carry out essential work because "Rocket Lab's critical work provides responsive access to space for the nation's civil, defense, and national security payloads."
+Virginia is in lockdown, but Rocket Lab staff can still carry out essential work because "Rocket Lab's critical work provides responsive access to space for the nation's civil, defense, and national security payloads".

 However, a battery of further tests is required before the first US launch, pushing its launch window to July at the earliest.

-Beck tells the Herald that his company's Mission Control centre in Auckland is now fully-operational with NZ's move to Level 3.
+Beck tells the Herald that his company's Mission Control centre in Auckland is now fully-operational with NZ's move to level 3.

-However, it's "Don't Stop Me Now" mission from Launch Complex 1 on the Mahia Penninsula - originally planned for March 24 - is still on hold, with no estimated launch date.
+However, it's "Don't Stop Me Now" mission from Launch Complex 1 on the Mahia Peninsula - originally planned for March 24 - is still on hold, with no estimated launch date.

 "We're now ready to launch, but currently border restrictions are preventing specialists from entering the country, which is having a negative impact.
 Our team is on standby to launch as soon as those restrictions are eased," Beck says.